Karlsruhe Congress: Last day

 An important long-term result of the Karlsruhe Congress was the adoption of the now-familiar atomic weights.
-Prior to the Karlsruhe meeting, and going back to Dalton's work in 1803, several systems of atomic weights were in use.
+Prior to the Karlsruhe meeting, and going back to John Dalton's work in 1803, several systems of atomic weights were in use.
 In one case, a value of 1 was adopted as the weight of hydrogen (the base unit), with 6 for carbon and 8 for oxygen.
 As long as there were uncertainties over atomic weights then the compositions of many compounds remained in doubt.
 Following the Karlsruhe meeting, values of about 1 for hydrogen, 12 for carbon, 16 for oxygen, and so forth were adopted.
 This was based on a recognition that certain elements, such as hydrogen, nitrogen, and oxygen, were composed of diatomic molecules and not individual atoms.